 Types of Ledgers

 Effectively managing financial records starts with understanding the different types of ledgers.
 Each type serves a unique purpose, offering insights into various financial aspects of a business.
-Here are the main types:
+Here are the main types of general ledger:

 Types | Definition |